 Serving you in English, Spanish and French.

-In 2017, Alan took on the case of Romulo Avelica-Gonzalez, pro bono.
+In 2017, Mr. Diamante took on the case of Romulo Avelica-Gonzalez, pro bono.
 The legal team thwarted Immigration and Custom Enforcement’s (ICE) efforts to immediately deport a father while he was dropping off his 13-year-old daughter, Fatima, at school.
-Her cell phone video of her father’s arrest went viral and brought a community together, attracting worldwide attention to the Trump administration’s harsh, inhumane immigration policies.
-Mr. Avelica-Gonzalez, removal order was ultimately vacated, and he was reunited with his family six months after his arrest.
+Fatima’s cell phone video of her father’s arrest went viral online and brought a community together, attracting worldwide attention to the Trump administration’s harsh, inhumane immigration policies.
+Mr. Avelica-Gonzalez’s removal order was ultimately vacated, and he was reunited with his family six months after his arrest.
 Many newspapers, including the Los Angeles Times and the National Geographic, featured Romulo’s and Fatima’s story.
 Today, Fatima knows she and her family have a future in the U.S. and is considering a career as an immigration attorney.
 The Avelica-Gonzalez case represents another story in the emerging social movement in the U.S. to protect immigrants from the excessively repressive and discriminatory enforcement of immigration laws.

 For more information regarding Mr. Diamante’s significant legal accomplishments, go to Our Firm, Meet our Attorneys page.

 Monday 9am - 5pm

 Tuesday 9am - 5pm

 Although our lawyers come from a variety of legal fields and have varying degrees of experience, one thing is consistent - they are all committed to ensuring justice via robust, professional legal representation.
 Whether we are aiding with an immigration matter or seeking justice after the unjust death of a loved one, we are committed to working for the best interests of our clients at every step of the process.